FinnCowbell/Cannonball-Cabbage/README.md

-# saucyTheSausage
+# Cannonball-Cabbage
-Prepare to get lost in the sauce
+Prepare to hit the iceberg
+Steps:
+1. Crack the head
+2. Pour some blue cheese
+3. Sprinkle the bacon